Radvylf/risky/README.md

 | `6` | **`!`** | `e` | **`:`** |
 | `7` | **`{`** | `f` | **`]`** |

-In order to pad programs to a whole number of bytes, a trailing `_` should be used.
-Be aware that if the last character in a program with an even number of operators is `_`, it will be trimmed off.
-This does not happen in string mode.
+In order to pad programs to a whole number of bytes, a `_` should be inserted at the start.
+This will be parsed as the identity function, and will not impact the program.

 Note that whitespace and comments cannot be represented in binary mode.